Executive Administrative Assistant

 |Experience||Varies; 3-10 years of administrative experience is desirable|

-Sources: *U.S. Bureau of Labor Statistics, **International Association of Administrative Professionals and Association of Executive and Administrative Professionals job postings (July 2012), ***O*Net Online.
+Sources: *U.S. Bureau of Labor Statistics, International Association of Administrative Professionals and Association of Executive and Administrative Professionals, Job Postings, O*Net Online, PayScale.com

-According to the U.S. Bureau of Labor Statistics (BLS), aspiring executive assistants may get their initial training in a variety of ways.
-It's possible to learn the necessary office skills through vocational education programs offered by high schools and technical schools, or through associate's degree or certificate programs offered at community colleges.
+Also according to the U.S. Bureau of Labor Statistics (BLS), aspiring executive assistants may get their initial training in a variety of ways.
+It's possible to learn the necessary office skills through vocational education programs offered by high schools and technical schools or through associate's degree or certificate programs offered at community colleges.
 Some employment agencies also provide office skills training.

 Before advancing to an executive assistant job, it's common to gain experience in a lower-level administrative position with less responsibility.
 Administrative assistants in entry-level roles tend to get some on-the-job training that can facilitate advancement.

-This step is not required to qualify for all executive assistant roles, but a bachelor's degree is preferred or required for some higher-level positions.
-Since the career paths for executive assistants are fairly flexible, this step can be accomplished before, after or in conjunction with the second step.
-Employers don't typically require job candidates to hold a degree in a specific field, so long as they have the necessary experience; however, a degree related to a potential employer's industry may be viewed favorably.
-It is unusual for colleges and universities to offer 4-year degree programs in office administration, but courses in English, business, computer science and accounting are generally offered.
+A bachelor's degree might be preferred or required for some higher-level positions.
+Since the career paths for executive assistants are fairly flexible, this step can be accomplished before, after, or in conjunction with gaining experience in the field.
+Employers typically don't require job candidates to hold a degree in a specific field, so long as they have the necessary experience; however, a degree related to a potential employer's industry may be viewed favorably.
+It is unusual for colleges and universities to offer 4-year degree programs in office administration, but courses in English, business, computer science, and accounting are generally offered.